r4ulcl/WiFiChallengeLab-docker/README.md

 To recreate the Docker files with the changes made, modify the docker-compose.yml file by commenting out the "image:" line in each Docker and uncommenting the line with "build:".
 Then use "docker compose build" to create a new version.

+## Open Source References

+See `OPEN_SOURCE_REFERENCES.md` for the upstream projects, repositories, and licenses used in the lab.
+Update it when adding tools or changing install scripts.

 ## Support this project

 ### Certified WiFiChallenge Professional (CWP)